-Dystopian and Gothic fiction allows us to engage with the most difficult environmental, social, and political issues facing society.
+Gothic fiction allows us to engage with the most difficult environmental, social, and political issues facing society.
 More importantly, it grants us the permission to be scared, unsure and question the unknown.
 It allows us the space to come to terms with what it means to be mortal and deeply flawed.
-Often novels of these genres are incredibly popular, often because of the dark and depressing worlds they are set in and this sets a good base for the creative element of the GCSE.
+Often gothic novels are incredibly popular, often because of the dark and depressing worlds they are set in and this sets a good base for the creative element of the GCSE.